pawansingh10/DBMS/README.md

 - Database can be vast and complex and such databases are developed using fixed design and modelling approaches.

+> **Database is a collection of inter-related data which is used to retrieve, insert, and delete the data efficiently**

 ### **DBMS**
 ***
 - DBMS stands for ***Database Management System.***